AnaZonia/moon_notes/000 Chapter 1 - Predicting Regrowth in the Amazon.md

 - genetic algorithms
 - neural networks
 - hybrid models (XGBoost?)
-# just show obs vs expected in different places. a measure of error in different places.

-# variance across different folds

-# column of predicted values for the entire data.

-# distribution of parameter values
+- Look into the predicted distribution of parameter values

+- Look into the past with high-resolution and

 ## Next steps
 ### Incorporate next variables
 - [ ] Lençol freático